Red Sox Should Run Away From $100 Million Eric Hosmer Mistake

 Prior to that, he'd never hit as many as 20 home runs in five full big league seasons.
 In 2014, even as the Royals won the pennant, he hit just nine.

 The Red Sox are looking for thump after hitting the fewest home runs in the American League last season and the 27th fewest in baseball, ahead of only the Atlanta Braves, Pittsburgh Pirates and San Francisco Giants.
-Homer isn't guaranteed to provide it.
+Hosmer isn't guaranteed to provide it.

 The projection systems aren't bullish.
 Steamer foretells a .288/.358/.480 slash line with a scant eight home runs, per FanGraphs.
 Even if you think that's pessimistic—and it is—it shows where the low bar is set.